Gil throws 6 scoreless in MLB debut, Yankees rout Orioles

 Gil (1-0) started in place of All-Star ace Gerrit Cole, who was put on the COVID-19 injured list before the game after testing positive for the virus Monday.

-The 23-year-old right-hander did a good impression of the Yankees ace, allowing just four singles.
+The 23-year-old right-hander shook off the anxiety after a sleepless night that came after he got the call that he was being promoted, and did a good impression of the Yankees ace, allowing just four singles.
 He struck out six and walked only one.

+“The first thing was that I asked God to give me a lot of strength to be able to pitch there because I knew I was going to get nervous,” Gil said. “‘Thank God he heard my voice and gave me the blessing not to get nervous.
+I was totally relaxed and confident in myself.”

 After allowing a pair of two-out hits in the fourth inning, Gil got DJ Stewart to fly out.
 Gil, who went 4-1 in 15 combined starts in Double-A and Triple-A, retired the side in the fifth and then froze Austin Hays with a slider on the outside corner to end the sixth inning with two runners aboard.